Aditya986025/Hnadwritten-Digits-Artificial-Nural-network-/README.md

 - *Input : Presumably an image flattened to 784 units (28×28 pixels).
 - *Output: 10 units for digit classification using Softmax (not shown, but typical).
 - *Activation Functions: Likely ReLU for hidden layers and Softmax for the output.
-- *Architecture: Deep feedforward neural network with multiple fully connected layers.
+- *Architecture: Deep feedforward neural network with multiple fully connected layers..